dprojects/getDimensions/Docs/README.md

     ![pads001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/pads001.png)

-* Make sure all your folder tree has correct structure.
+* Make sure all your folder tree have the correct structure.
 The Sketch object must be in the Pad folder:

     ![pads002](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/pads002.png)

-* You can also create global furniture dimensions in seprate spreadsheet to be able to change the global furniture size later:
+* You can also create global furniture dimensions in a separate spreadsheet that gives you the ability to change the global furniture size later:
     ![pads003](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/pads003.png)

-* Now you can create report with all needed dimensions to cut:
+* Now you can create a report with all necessary dimensions to cut:

     ![pads004](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/pads004.png)

-This is experimental feature, so advanced features like mirror is not working.
-See the demo for pads to see the correct directory tree: [the Demo folder](https://github.com/dprojects/getDimensions/tree/master/Demo)
+  **Important note:** This is an experimental feature, so advanced features like mirror are not working.
+See the demo for pads to see the correct directory tree in the [Demo folder](https://github.com/dprojects/getDimensions/tree/master/Demo)